News

 What Happened?

-Equifax, an organization that handles consumer information and credit services such as credit information and ratings, announced on September 7th, 2017 that they were the victim of a cyber-attack.
-This cyber-attack was successful due to an unpatched vulnerability (CVE-2017-5638) found in an Apache Struts instance running on Equifax’s webservers.
-The impact of such a security breach to an organization that handles extremely sensitive data, including names, addresses, social insurance numbers, as well as financial information are devastating, and simply demonstrate the importance of effective patch management.
+Equifax, an organization that handles consumer information and credit services such as credit information and ratings, announced on September 7, 2017 that it was the victim of a cyberattack.
+This attack was successful due to an unpatched vulnerability (CVE-2017-5638) found in an Apache Struts instance running on Equifax’s web servers.
+The impact of a breach at an organization handling extremely sensitive data—including names, addresses, social insurance numbers, and financial information—was devastating and highlights the importance of effective patch management.

 The Vulnerability:

-The vulnerability CVE-2017-5638 was announced in March of 2017 and was identified as a critical severity with a vulnerability score of 10.0.
-A vulnerability with critical severity should be patched as soon as possible due to their security implications and the risk they pose to the environment.
-In this case, CVE-2017-5638 is a Remote Code Execution (RCE) vulnerability that allows remote threat actors to execute commands to the back-end systems of Equifax’s webservers through online form fields.
+CVE-2017-5638 was announced in March 2017 and identified as critical severity with a vulnerability score of 10.0.
+Vulnerabilities of this severity should be patched immediately due to the risk they pose to enterprise environments.
+CVE-2017-5638 is a Remote Code Execution (RCE) vulnerability that allows remote threat actors to execute commands on backend systems through online form fields.
+Because this vulnerability existed within a web application framework, identifying vulnerable instances proved difficult.
+Equifax’s failure to patch this flaw led to a series of events now viewed as one of the largest security breaches of the 21st century.

 Timeline of Events:

-• March 6th, 2017 – Apache Struts RCE Zero-Day Vulnerability identified and actively exploited.
+• March 6, 2017 – Apache Struts RCE zero-day vulnerability identified and actively exploited.

-• March 7th, 2017 – Proof of Concept Code (PoC) for a working Apache Struts RCE exploit, uploaded to a public GitHub repository.
+• March 7, 2017 – Proof-of-concept exploit code uploaded to a public GitHub repository.

-• July 29, 2017 – Equifax identified that they were the victim of a Cyber Attack and took necessary actions to immediately stop the intrusion.
+• July 29, 2017 – Equifax detects the breach and halts the intrusion.

 Public Impact: